Here’s a simple way to increase voter registration: Have landlords give new renters the forms

 Across the country, housing providers are working with their tenants to register them to vote as part of the Housing Providers Council, an initiative from the National Low Income Housing Coalition.
 Renters are historically less likely to vote than homeowners, and low income renters even more so.
 About 60% of homeowners voted in 2018, while only 40% of renters did; 85% of people with earnings over $100,000 were registered to vote in 2016 (74% of whom voted), while just 60% of people with incomes below $20,000 were registered, and only 38% of them voted.

 Landlords and housing providers are in a unique position to address this disparity.
-“What we’ve been really focusing on…is every time we sign a new lease with someone, also saying to them, ‘Have you registered to vote?'” says Jonathan Rose, president of real estate development and property management firm Jonathan Rose Companies and a member of the council, speaking at a recent webinar hosted by NLIHC.
+“What we’ve been really focusing on . . . is every time we sign a new lease with someone, also saying to them, ‘Have you registered to vote?'” says Jonathan Rose, president of real estate development and property management firm Jonathan Rose Companies and a member of the council, speaking at a recent webinar hosted by NLIHC.
 “They’re sitting there filling out lots of papers anyway, and it’s a time in which they have a new address and might need to update their voter information.”

 When moving to a new apartment, renters call fall off of voter registration lists, says Diane Yentel, president and CEO of NLIHC, at the webinar.
 And because of housing instability issues, renters change their address more frequently than homeowners.
 During the COVID-19 pandemic, registration obstacles are even higher.
 If someone doesn’t have internet at home, libraries and other places they would normally go to register online, or in person, might still be closed.
 All these barriers can also make it difficult for people to get information on mail-in voting right now.
 “Having a housing property with informed management that can assist residents is proven to not only be a help to getting them registered to vote, but informing them on how to vote,” Rose says.